McGrapefruit/pink-quanta/content/META/Pink Quanta Theme.md

 This is a Quartz installation, which I am currently styling like my local [Obsidian](https://obsidian.md).
-This Stylesheetsheet is used to explore css-stylings for different markdown features, while also demonstrating ideas for people in search of inspiration on how to customizing their own *secondBrain*.
+This Stylesheet is used to explore css-stylings for different markdown features, while also demonstrating ideas for people in search of inspiration on how to customizing their own *secondBrain*.
 This page also serves as my project-notes for further theme developement.

 I am not quite happy with it yet to be honest.
 The design is still all over the place.
 I am publishing it tho, in hopes others might have useful input for me as well.